 One of the most inspiring Church’s I have ever been in… St Mary’s Cathedral should be on your list for sure!

-Clearly I cannot get enough of the Weihnachtsmärkte!!
-Such a highlight!
-Almost dont need any other things to do in Germany in winter!
+Clearly, I also cannot get enough of the Weihnachtsmärkte which were such a highlight!
+You almost don’t need any other things to do in Germany in winter!

 The Graveyard of Weimar is meant to be a must do – It really isn’t though!

 The Haus am Horn was built for the Weimar Bauhaus’s exhibition of July through September 1923 and is one of the original works of Bauhaus.
 The the goal of the house’s construction was “the greatest comfort with the greatest economy by the application of the best craftsmanship and the best distribution of space in form, size, and articulation.”